MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 #### I want to understand the lag between my source container and views

 The **MaterializedViewCatchupGapInMinutes** metric shows the maximum difference in minutes between data in a source container and a view.
-While there may be multiple views created in a single account, this metric exposes the highest lag among all views.
+While there can be multiple views created in a single account, this metric exposes the highest lag among all views.
 A high value indicates the builder needs more compute to keep up with the volume of changes to source containers.
-The RUs provisioned on source and view containers can also impact the rate at which changes are propagated to the view.
+The RUs provisioned on source and view containers can also affect the rate at which changes are propagated to the view.
 Check the **Total Requests** metric and split by **StatusCode** to determine if there are throttled requests on these containers.
-Throttled requests are represented by status code 429.
+Throttled requests have status code 429.

 #### I want to understand if my materialized views builder has the right number of nodes